-Within any 12 month period, the number of Common Shares issued to insiders of the Corporation under the Plan and any other security based compensation arrangement, may not exceed 10% of the Corporation's then issued and outstanding Common Shares and nor may the number of Common Shares reserved for issuance to insiders of the Corporation under the Plan at any time exceed 10% of the Corporation's then issued and outstanding Common Shares.
+Within any twelve (12) month period, the number of Common Shares issued to insiders of the Corporation under the Plan and any other security based compensation arrangement, may not exceed 10% of the Corporation's then issued and outstanding Common Shares and nor may the number of Common Shares reserved for issuance to insiders of the Corporation under the Plan at any time exceed 10% of the Corporation's then issued and outstanding Common Shares.

-The exercise price of any options granted under the Plan will be fixed by the Board at the time of the grant, provided that the options shall not be less than the closing price of the Common Shares on the business day immediately prior to the date of the grant as quoted on the Toronto Stock Exchange (the "TSX").
+The exercise price of any options granted under the Plan will be fixed by the Board at the time of the grant, provided that the options shall not be less than the closing price of the Common Shares on the business day immediately prior to the date of the grant as quoted on the CNSX.

 The period during which an option may be exercised shall also be determined by the Board at the time the option is granted, provided that no option shall be exercisable for a period exceeding five years from the date it was granted and subject to any vesting limitations imposed by the Board in its sole unfettered discretion at the time of the grant.
-Generally, options expire within 90 days of a Participant ceasing to be a Participant, if the Participant is engaged to provide investor relations activities to the Corporation, 30 days after the optionee ceases to be employed to provide such investor relations activities or immediately if the Participant is terminated for cause.
+Generally, options expire within ninety (90) days of a Participant ceasing to be a Participant, if the Participant is engaged to provide investor relations activities to the Corporation, thirty (30) days after the optionee ceases to be employed to provide such investor relations activities or immediately if the Participant is terminated for cause.
+In the event of death or permanent disability of a Participant, any option previously granted to such Participant shall be exercisable until the end of the option period or until the date that is not later than one year after the date of death or permanent disability of such Participant, whichever is earlier unless otherwise determined by the Board.
 All options granted pursuant to the Plan are personal to the grantee and are not assignable or otherwise transferable except for a limited right of assignment to allow (a) the exercise of options by a Participant's legal representative in the event of death or incapacity, or (b) the transfer of an option to a corporation wholly owned by the Participant or certain trusts, of which the Participant is the sole beneficiary.